 Once the whistling starts, you are ready to pour.
 The whistle element itself covers the pouring spout, so make sure you are buying a kettle with a quick-release mechanism to allow for fuss-free pouring.

 An ergonomic handle that is securely locked in place will also allow for an easier time of things when it comes to pouring, especially when it comes to ensuring a smooth and steady stream of water.

 The handle is another essential part of your kettle.
 The best stove top kettles on the market should include a heat-resistant handle as standard, eliminating the chance of you scolding yourself as you handle ad pour.

 Handles should also be ergonomic in design, ensuring maximum control when lifting, carrying and pouring.
 This is particularly important if you have invested in a much larger kettle with a higher capacity.

 Are you a coffee lover?
 What type of coffee do you prefer?
 Remember to check our buying guide if you are seeking for that ultimate ground coffee or perhaps a filter coffee machine.
 We have also done a separate buyers guide on Energy Efficient Kettles

 Reviews of 5 Best Induction Hob Kettles

-Looking to upgrade your kitchen essentials with a quality induction hob kettle?
-Below you will find our pick of some of the best options currently available on the market.
+Looking to upgrade your kitchen essentials with a quality kettle for induction hob?
+Below you will find our pick of some of the best options of induction hob kettle currently available on the market.

 You always know you are getting something special for your money when you invest in Le Creuset.
 This traditional whistling kettle is suitable for all hob types, including induction.

 This kettle makes a fantastic first impression with its blue enamelled steel finish and classic contours and will make a fine addition to any kitchen.
 The enamelled steel construction ensures you have a piece of kitchen equipment that is built to last, with the hardy material also boasting impressive heat retention properties.